 I walked up to the blackboard and in big white letters I silently wrote the word BREASTS.

 The class fell apart.
 The girls shrieked, the boys turned red with laughter and fell out of their chairs.
 I just stood there, smiling and observing them.
 Slowly but surely, the group regained some composure.
 Eventually, much to the relief of the girls, I erased the board and wrote PENIS in equally large letters.
 Now the boys were mortified.
 I waited patiently until there was only mild squirming and an occasional giggle.
 Then I collected their books and explained that this was the end of class for the day.
 It was time to get ready to go home.

 They were floored.
 “That was it?” one girl exclaimed.
 “Wait, I wanna see the next word!”

 “That is all for today,” I replied.
-They thought I had gone nuts.
+They thought I had lost my mind.
 Teaching had never been this fun.

 The next day, the kids took their seats quickly and silently, still eyeing the closed book suspiciously.

 Up went the words VAGINA, TESTICLES, PUBIC HAIR, PERIOD, SPERM, one after another for the next three days.
 Each day, the class erupted.
 Each day, I collected the books and concluded class when the class became calm.
 By the time I got back around to BREASTS and PENIS a few days later, there were just a few mild snickers.

 As I worked my way through the Body Basics lessons plans, boys and girls alike were captivated by the information.
 Word problems in math calculated the production of sperm.
 Their spelling and vocabulary tests consisted of reproductive system language.
 In writing, they documented their personal journeys from the ovary, through the uterine tube, to the uterus.
 They interviewed their parents about their own experiences with puberty.
 Most importantly, they asked everyone a lot of questions.